Clinical Research Curriculum

 - Use of Computers in Clinical Research (online course, flexible schedule)

 Advanced Courses for Master’s Program (at McGovern Medical School)

-Using Research to Inform Health Care Policy and Practice ( Fall 2017)
+Using Research to Inform Health Care Policy and Practice (required, Fall 2017)

 In this course, the students apply rules of evidence and of prinicples of health services research to clinical practice, practice guidelines, and health care policy.
 Decision analysis and methods for quantifying benefit, risk, and cost will be used to evaluate health care interventions at the individual patient, group practice, and population levels.
 This critical appraisal will be used to launch discussions of mechanisms to bridge the gap between clinical research evidence and health services delivery and health policy.
 Prerequisite: Literature Appraisal.